 Follow Taracena here.

 At Latino USA, Sayre Quevedo covers a wide range of topics, including immigration.
 Temporary Protected Status has become one of the subjects where he’s been able to shine a light on the people affected.

 Follow Quevedo here.

 Daniel Alvarenga, who works with AJ+, has used his platform to talk about issues plaguing Salvadorans and other Central Americans.
-As we continue to see the mistreatment of Central Americans at the border, Alvarenga has continued to spread awareness of the United States’ role in their
+As we continue to see the mistreatment of Central Americans at the border, Alvarenga has spread awareness of the United States’ role in their current hardships.

 Follow Alvarenga here.